| || |

 Further expansion took place in 2003 when SIS established its service arm: a legal clinic offering legal counselling via email, fax, letters, telephone and face-to-face meetings.
 By the end of 2006, the clinic has served 1,768 clients.

 The demand of SIS work at the international level has grown phenomenally.
 SIS is at the forefront of a growing international movement seeking to develop an understanding of Islam as a religion of justice and equality in the modern world.
 As women have been the first and the most affected by the rise of political Islam in their own communities, it is no surprise that in many Muslim countries women's groups are organising and networking at the international level to build support, and to share knowledge and strategies to develop a more egalitarian and just vision of Islam.

 Today, SIS continues to evolve at a pace that sees it growing ever stronger.
 The group now admits male associate members, and has organised supporters and volunteers into the Friends of SIS (FOSIS).
-SIS works with many more supportive men today, including scholars, muftis, and judges, and its list of local donors grows larger “ growing larger.
-SIS has moved into larger office in a leafy old neighbourhood in Petaling Jaya and has 12 full-time staff, several part-time and project staff, and involves academics from local universities in its research projects.
+SIS works with many more supportive men today, including scholars, muftis, and judges, and its list of local donors grows larger.
+SIS has moved into larger office in a leafy old neighbourhood in Petaling Jaya and has 13 full-time staff and 1 part-time, and involves academics from local universities in its research projects.

 ¹ Amina Wadud, Qur'an and Woman, Penerbit Fajar Bakti, Kuala Lumpur, 1992.

 ² Norani Othman, Rashidah Abdullah, Rose Ismail, Sharifah Zuriah and Zainah Anwar are active members of SIS today.
 Amina Wadud and Askiah Adam remain involved and committed to SIS as supporters.